Floorp-Projects/Floorp/browser/components/storybook/docs/README.storybook.stories.md

 [Storybook](https://storybook.js.org/) is a component library to document our design system, reusable components, and any specific components you might want to test with dummy data.
+[Take a look at our Storybook instance!](https://firefoxux.github.io/firefox-desktop-components/?path=/story/docs-reusable-widgets--page)

 ## Background